puzzle/centos-apache-modsecurity/README.md

 ## Test the container locally

-`docker run -dti -e PARANOIA=2 -e EXECUTING_PARANOIA=2 -e BACKEND='https://myserver:8443' -e SERVERNAME='myserver.puzzle.ch' quay.io/puzzleitc/centos-apache-modsecurity:crs-v3.3.0-waf1`
+`docker run -dti -e PARANOIA=2 -e EXECUTING_PARANOIA=2 -e BACKEND='https://myserver:8443' -e SERVERNAME='myserver.puzzle.ch' -p 8443:8443 quay.io/puzzleitc/centos-apache-modsecurity:crs-v3.3.0-waf1`

 For convenience, a [docker-compose](./docker-compose.yaml) file with preconfigured volumes and environment variables is available.

 ## Making changes

-Development is done in the latest branch: crs-v3.3.0-waf1-dev.
+Development is done in a branch created from the newest tag.
+Current development branch is: crs-v3.3.0-waf2-dev.

+* Please base your changes on the latest development branch.
+* Create a topic branch for your feature or bug fix.

 ### Releasing

-When a development cycle is done, we release by tagging the current version: crs-v3.3.0-waf1.
+When a development cycle is done, we release by tagging the current development branch: crs-v3.3.0-waf2.

+When a development cycle is finished:
+* A tag is created.
+Example: crs-v3.3.0-waf2 (without -dev at the end)
+* The latest development branch is merged into master.
+Example: crs-v3.3.0-waf2-dev
+* The current development branch is deleted.
+Example: crs-v3.3.0-waf2-dev
+* And a new development branch will be created.
+Example: crs-v3.3.0-waf3-dev

 ## Links